 Symbol Direction Effect

 + Clockwise Increase Stiffness

 - Counter-Clockwise Decrease Stiffness

-Note: Adjusts overall damping stiffness for Bump and Rebound simultaneously.
+↓ Bump (compression) Adjustment

+\uparrow Rebound (extension) Adjustment

 Note: VariShocks have a substantial range of adjustment with very little bypass or internal bleed.
 Due to our minimal-bleed design, shocks will feel extremely stiff at some settings when operated by hand, whereas other shocks with excessive bleed will move more freely.
 Manual comparison should not be performed.
 A person cannot manually operate the shock at a rate anywhere near real life conditions and any results found in this manner will be meaningless.
 Prior to shipping, every VariShock is dynamometer (dyno) tested and calibrated throughout an accurate range of shaft speeds and cylinder pressures found in real-world operation.